phl/pareidoloop/README.md

 =====
 * try out a [demo]
 * currently tested only in chrome (v.
 21)
-* slows dramatically with larger canvas sizes (todo: give a scaled version to the ccv algo)
 * probably a bunch of bugs in there

 [demo]: http://iobound.com/pareidoloop/